korningf/arch-ops/arch-ops.md

 # Virtualisation

-Abstraction, when applied to Cloud and Computing Infrastucture, begets Virtualisation.
+Abstraction, when pushed to its limits, and applied to Computing, begets Virtualisation.

 Given an abstract common model, we can virtualise Machines, Containers, Clusters, Clouds.